MixinNetwork/mixin/README.md

 ## Start a Kernel Node

-To start a node, create a directory `mixin` for the config and network data files, then put the genesis.json, nodes.json and config.json files in it.
+To start a node, create a directory `mixin` for the config and network data files, then put the genesis.json, nodes.json and config.toml files in it.

-The main net genesis.json, nodes.json and an example config.example.json files can be obtained from [here](https://github.com/MixinNetwork/mixin/tree/master/config), you only need to put your own signer spend key in the config.json file.
+The main net genesis.json, nodes.json and an example config.example.toml files can be obtained from [here](https://github.com/MixinNetwork/mixin/tree/master/config), you only need to put your own signer spend key in the config.toml file.

 Change the `consensus-only` option to `false` will allow the node to start in archive mode, which syncs all the graph data.